-Just like the GT86, the GR86 is the fruit of Toyota’s reaffirmed partnership with Subaru to build compact sports cars, with the latter brand’s BRZ model - revealed late last year - sharing the same platform and engines.
-Toyota claims that it has “engaged in a friendly rivalry” with Subaru to develop two new sports cars with distinct driving feels.
+Just like its predecessor, the GR86 is the fruit of Toyota’s partnership with Subaru, sharing the same platform and engine as the recently refreshed Subaru BRZ.
+Toyota claims it has “engaged in a friendly rivalry” with Subaru to develop two new sports cars with distinct characters.

-The new engine is mated to a six-speed manual gearbox as standard, while a six-speed automatic transmission will be offered as an option.
-Both send power to the rear wheels through a limited-slip differential.
+As standard, the new engine will be mated to a six-speed manual gearbox, although Toyota will offer a six-speed automatic transmission as an optional extra.
+Both send drive to the rear wheels through a limited-slip differential.

-The GR86 is based on the same basic platform as the GT86.
-However, the brand has upgraded the chassis with more strengthening panels and stronger bonding techniques to improve the body shell’s stiffness and sharpen up the handling.
-Torsional rigidity us up by 50 per cent, while the whole thing tips the scales at 1,270kg.
+The GR86 is built on the same basic platform as the GT86, which means it retains the same proportions as its predecessor.
+However, Toyota is keen to stress that the shell has been upgraded with more strengthening panels and stronger bonding techniques, which improve the chassis’s stiffness and sharpen up the handling.

-The ‘GR’ in the car’s name stands for Gazoo Racing, Toyota’s in-house tuning division that helped develop the brand’s GR Supra sports car and GR Yaris hot hatchback, so it’s no surprise Gazoo Racing has had a hand in the development of the GR86’s chassis, too.
+The “GR” in the coupe’s name stands for Gazoo Racing.
+It’s Toyota’s in-house tuning division, which has helped hone cars like the GR Supra and the GR Yaris hot hatchback, so it’s no surprise that the tuners have also had a hand in the GR86’s chassis development.

-At the front the headlights and daytime running lights are simpler in design and the front end surfacing is smoother, with Toyota placing a bit of distance between its sports car and Subaru’s with a new front apron with a large rectangular air intake, compared with the BRZ’s more angular detailing.
+The car’s styling mostly matches that of the Subaru BRZ, sharing its headlamps, daytime running lights and smooth front end surfacing.
+However, Toyota has managed to place some distance between its sports car and Subaru’s offering by fitting a new front apron with a large rectangular air intake, compared to the BRZ’s more angular detailing.

 The GT86’s gently sculpted roof remains, while at the rear the chunky bumper houses a new diffuser element and a twin-exit exhaust.
 As with the BRZ, the GR86’s bonnet, front wings and roof are made from lightweight aluminium.

-Inside, Toyota has equipped its new compact 2+2 sports cars with much more tech, including a seven-inch digital dash unit and an eight-inch touchscreen infotainment set-up, as part of a thorough redesign of the centre console and dashboard.
+Inside, Toyota has fitted its new compact sports car with much more technology, including a seven-inch digital gauge cluster and an eight-inch touchscreen infotainment system, as part of a thorough redesign of the centre console and dashboard.

-Automatic versions of the GR86 will be available with Subaru developed EyeSight driver assistance technologies.
-Making use of a forward facing camera setup, this provides pre-collision avoidance support.
+Automatic versions of the GR86 will also be available with Subaru-developed EyeSight driver assistance technology.
+Making use of a forward-facing camera setup, this provides pre-collision avoidance support.

-Full UK information is yet to be confirmed, but we expect the car to go on sale either late this year or early in 2022, while prices could start from around £30,000.
+Full UK information is yet to be confirmed, but we expect the car to go on sale either late this year or early in 2022.
+Prices could start from around £30,000.

-What do you think of the GR86?
+What do you make of the new Toyota GR86?
 Let us know in the comments…